aevilla160/hpc_docs/docs/hpc_training.md

 - `squeue --me` allows user to get jobID as well as other key information about the job script that user just submitted.
 Also you can see by using `ls` to see when the stdout file is placed on the directory.
 This is a sign that the job finished, regardless of whether the job completed succesfully or failed.
 > This completes the `serial` section of this workshop
->Lets start the parralel section of this workshop!
+>Lets start the parallel section of this workshop!
-- Go to `parralel` folder
+- Go to `parallel` folder
 ```
-cd paralel
+cd parallel
 ```

--Under the `parralel` folder there will be seven files.
+-Under the `parallel` folder there will be seven files.
 Open `python_parallel1.py`
     - Review `python_parallel1.py`
     -The script simply writes out a line to anther file -Close the script
     -`python_parallel2.py`  & `python_parallel3.py` are similar to  `python_parallel1.py`.

-- Now look at the job submission script under the parralel folder.
+- Now look at the job submission script under the parallel folder.
 Open `test_2tasks.sh`.
-- Review the script and take note of the key differences *Remember* this is a parralel job script.
+- Review the script and take note of the key differences *Remember* this is a parallel job script.
 ```
 - We are asking for 1 node
 - We are stating in the next line that we want to use 3 cores of the node.